Giancarlo Stanton Player Props: Yankees vs. Royals

 Royals Pitching Rankings

+- The Royals pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Royals have a 5.17 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).

+- Royals pitchers combine to give up 117 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- His most recent appearance was on Saturday against the Tampa Bay Rays, when the right-hander tossed six innings, surrendering two earned runs while giving up five hits.
+- In his most recent appearance on Sunday against the Tampa Bay Rays, the righty went eight innings, allowing four earned runs while surrendering seven hits.

-- In three games this season, the 25-year-old has an ERA of 5.40, with 12.6 strikeouts per nine innings.
-Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.